Skip to main content

 Although not registered in Europe, Citi offers bank accounts in the UK and is the second largest fossil fuel financier globally.

-JP Morgan is the world’s number one funder of fossil fuels, having provided $382 billion since the Paris agreement – almost $100 billion more than the next biggest player.
+JP Morgan is the world’s number one funder of fossil fuels, having provided $192 billion since 2021 – over $30 billion more than the next biggest player.
 JP Morgan now offers bank accounts through Chase, and it owns Nutmeg, an investment platform that appears in our Stocks and Shares ISA guide.

 Best banks for climate change

-A couple of key banks stand far out from the rest when it comes to climate commitments.
+A couple of key banks stand far above the rest when it comes to climate commitments.

 Triodos, for example, not only has a robust policy against financing oil, gas and coal, it also actively finances renewable energy, helping fund our green transition.